 The Standing Senate Committee on Agriculture and Forestry has the mandate to examine legislation and to study, on order of the Senate, issues related to agriculture and forestry.
 The agriculture and agri-food portfolio covers all departments and agencies that are under the responsibility of the Minister of Agriculture and Agri-Food.

 While most of the forest on Crown land is managed by the provinces, the federal government is responsible for many forest-related matters.
-These include a fiduciary responsibility to aboriginal peoples, responsibility for the protection of endangered species, migratory birds, navigable waters, fisheries, environmental assessment, forest research, technology development, and the regulation of trade and commerce, including the export of forest products.
+These include a fiduciary responsibility to Indigenous peoples in Canada, responsibility for the protection of endangered species, migratory birds, navigable waters, fisheries, environmental assessment, forest research, technology development, and the regulation of trade and commerce, including the export of forest products.